kerezsiz42/scanner-operator2/README.md

 ### Kustomize

 Kustomize is a tool for customizing Kubernetes configurations.
-It allows us to generate resources from other resources and setting cross-cutting fields for resources along with composing and customizing collections of resources as documented on the official [Kubernetes docs website](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#overview-of-kustomize).
-It is used here to make a more concise version of the Kubernetes resource files by minimizing the amount of copied parts thereby simplifing maintenance.
-In this project the `config` folder is full of such resource definitions.
+It allows us to generate resources from other resources and set cross-cutting fields for resources, along with composing and customizing collections of resources, as documented on the official [Kubernetes docs website](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#overview-of-kustomize).
+It is used here to create a more concise version of the Kubernetes resource files by minimizing the amount of duplicated content, thereby simplifying maintenance.
+In this project, the `config` folder is filled with such resource definitions.

-In the `config/default/kustomization.yaml` file we can set the namespace where the controller resources will be placed and a name prefix for these resources.
-Furthermore the `resources` section contains references to other kustomization files that will need to processed such as the RBAC (role based access control) rules and the CRD itself.
-Even though we will only have a single instance of the controller-manager, it is still a good practice to create a Service for it.
-To achieve that we will create a new file named `config/default/api_service.yaml` and add it to the kustomization resources.
+In the `config/default/kustomization.yaml` file, we can set the namespace where the controller resources will be placed and a name prefix for these resources.
+Furthermore, the `resources` section contains references to other kustomization files that will need to be processed, such as the RBAC (Role-Based Access Control) rules and the CRD itself.
+Even though we will only have a single instance of the controller-manager, it is still good practice to create a Service for it.
+To achieve this, we will create a new file named `config/default/api_service.yaml` and add it to the kustomization resources.
 The final service looks like the following:

 ```yaml
 apiVersion: v1